 Maron squinted as he heard my words and then fired a cruel glance to Sonea.
 “You didn’t tell him?”

-Sonea glowered.
+Sonea glowered back at him.
 “No, I didn’t tell him, not yet.”

 “Why wouldn’t you tell—”

 “He was young and scared,” Sonea interrupted Maron, her voice was uneven and she expressed a great deal of frustration.
 She turned to me, and I remained shocked, staring at her. ”Look, Sionis,” she started.
 “I knew your mother, but we didn’t have the best relationship.
 I just… when you take on someone so young you fear that you might influence them in whatever ways, and your mother was special to you and I hadn’t seen or talked to her in ages.
 I just didn’t know how to approach the subject.”